I'm Honey!

 Do Not Take On More Than You Can

 Do not take on more than you can easily do for the holidays.
-That may hurt your ego a bit to give up certain traditions and the memories that accompany them, but your mind and body with thank you.
+That may hurt your ego a bit to give up certain traditions and the memories that accompany them, but your mind and body will thank you.
+Remember, traditions from the past may need to be adapted to fit your current situation.
 Let yourself think clearly and not be overtired and wrecked.
 For example, should you bother to knit a scarf for each grandchild?
 Lovely if you did this in advance while sitting on the beach in the summer.
 But if you didn’t, and now it is two weeks to seeing the kids or mailing the scarves for that Zoom Christmas day together, it may be best to let go of the idea and give gift cards.
+This could also be an opportunity to try a new kind of holiday activity or tradition.

 Your Needs Come First